Elizabeth Wettlaufer: Confession, arrest, and conviction

-Wettlaufer entered an inpatient drug rehabilitation program at the Centre for Addiction and Mental Health (CAMH), a psychiatric hospital in Toronto, on September 16, 2016.
+Wettlaufer entered an inpatient drug rehabilitation program at the Centre for Addiction and Mental Health (CAMH) in Toronto, on September 16, 2016.
 There, she confessed to CAMH staff about killing or attempting to kill her patients, leading to CAMH notifying the College of Nurses of Ontario (CNO) and the Toronto Police Service.
 She then emailed CNO to resign as a registered nurse because she had "deliberately harmed patients in [her] care and [was] now being investigated by the police for same", personally called an investigator from CNO, and had CAMH staff fax a four-page handwritten confession.
 Wettlaufer had confessed to killing patients several times prior to her confession at CAMH, including to a lawyer who advised her to keep it a secret, and was not reported to police.
 After providing police with a two-hour-long confession, she was formally charged with the eight murders on October 25.
 After further investigation, she was also charged with four counts of attempted murder and two counts of aggravated assault on January 13, 2017.
 Wettlaufer waived her right to a preliminary hearing and confessed to all charges in court on June 1.
 On June 26, she was sentenced to eight concurrent life terms in prison, with no possibility of parole for 25 years.

 In her confession, Wettlaufer admitted that she "knew the difference between right and wrong" but she was visited by "surges" she could not control.
 She said, "God or the devil or whatever, wanted me to do it."
 After one murder, she felt "the surging ...
 And then [heard her own] laughter afterwards, which was really, it was like a cackling from the pit of hell."
 Wettlaufer told police she had tried to stop killing and she had told friends, a former partner and her pastor what she had done, but no one took her seriously.
 During the police interview she described the "laughter" not as audible laughter, but as a feeling within her chest (visually using her hands), while the feeling prompting her to overdose and subsequently kill as coming from her stomach region.
 Wettlaufer never claimed to derive pleasure from the killings, stating that she felt horrible after murdering each victim.

 Wettlaufer was held at the Grand Valley Institution for Women in Kitchener, Ontario.
 In March 2018, she was transferred from Grand Valley to an unspecified secure facility in Montreal to receive medical treatment.